ngockerman/cmps2200-assignment-02/assignment-02.md

   $y=\langle y_L, y_R\rangle$ and computes the product $xy$ by using the fact that $xy = 2^{n/2}x_Ly_L + 2^{n/2}(x_Ly_R+x_Ry_L) +
   x_Ry_R.$ Use the
-  stub functions in `main.py` to implement two algorithms for integer
+  stub functions in `main.py` to implement Karatsaba-Ofman algorithm algorithm for integer
-  multiplication: a divide and conquer algorithm that runs in quadratic time, and the Karatsaba-Ofman algorithm running in subquadratic time.
+  multiplication: a divide and conquer algorithm that runs in subquadratic time.
 Then test the empirical running times across a variety of inputs to test whether your code scales in the manner described by the asymptotic runtime.